timm/tested/docs/onMaths101.md

 To sample an infinite stream, only keep some of the data
 - and as time goes on, keep less and less.

-E.g. if run on 10,000 numbers, this code would keep
+E.g. if run on 10,000 numbers, this code would keep a sample across the whose space of numbers:

 ```
 {  18  687